Sidhin-kp/test-codespace2-todo-app/README.md

 docker-compose up --build

 ------------------------------------------------------------------------------
-Then frontend will be listen on localhost:3000 and go in localhost:8008/tasks/
+Then frontend will be listening on localhost:3000

+and go in localhost:8008/tasks/